-Here is the intro of a song called One Point Five.
+Here is the intro of a piece whose title is One Point Five.
 The groove is inspired by a traditional Afro-Cuban bell pattern in 12/8.

 To learn this rhythm, you can start by playing a double paradiddle.

-Then the right hand moves to the ride cymbal, and the accentuation is changed a little.
+Then the right hand moves to the ride cymbal, and the accentuation is changed a bit.

-Add the bass drum on the first beat, and play most of the left hand notes in ghost notes.
+We add the bass drum on the first beat, and we play most of the left hand notes as ghost notes.

-To get closer to Gadd's pattern, remove some of the ghost notes, play the snare drum with a crosstick, and the hi-hat with the left foot on the 2nd and 3rd beats.
+To get closer to Gadd's pattern, we remove some of the ghost notes, play the snare drum in crosstick, and the hi-hat with the left foot on the 2nd and 3rd beats.
 In the traditional pattern, the last note of the bar would be played by the right hand on the bell, but here it is played by the bass drum.

-Here is once again the transcription of the intro, but this time written in two voices.
+Here is the transcription of the intro again, but this time written in two voices.

 Copyright © 2020 - Alain Rieder - all rights reserved